-- Pick up the contact email of the admissions officer and tour guides to be able to follow up with more questions later.
+- Pick up the contact details of the admissions tutor and tour guides so you can follow up with more questions later.

-- Talk to faculty and staff!
+- Talk to faculty and staff.
 If you have the opportunity to meet professors that teach the subject you are interested in, ask them questions, including about what career opportunities studying your subject at that university might lead to.

-- Talk to current students!
-They will be able to speak openly about the student experience and offer a very different perspective to an admissions officer.
+- Talk to current students.
+They will be able to speak openly about the student experience and offer a different perspective to an admissions tutor.

-- Check out the university facilities (accommodation, cafeteria, gym, swimming pool, library)
+- Check out the university facilities (accommodation, cafeteria, gym, swimming pool, library etc.).

 - Walk around the campus to get a feel for the community and atmosphere.